Egypt: Temples, Pyramids, the Nile and More

 Karnak Termple

-This morning we took the bus to Luxor.
-It took about 4 hours and we got there early enough to be able to see Karnak Temple.
-This temple was incredible and we felt we didn’t need a whole day to spend there either.
+This morning I took the bus to Luxor.
+It took about 4 hours and I got there early enough to be able to see Karnak Temple.
+This temple was incredible and I felt I didn’t need a whole day to spend there either.
 The cost was approximately 200 EGP and you pay by cash.
-We enjoyed our time @ Karnak Temple.
+I enjoyed our time @ Karnak Temple.
 The beauty & history was second to none.

-Since uber doesn’t exist in Luxor, we had to take a cab to the temple.
-We ended up booking the cab driver (Ali) for the duration of our time in Luxor.
+Since uber doesn’t exist in Luxor, I had to take a cab to the temple.
+I ended up booking the cab driver (Ali) for the duration of our time in Luxor.
 This was super convenient because he picked us up from our hotel and then drove us from temple to temple and then back to the hotel.
-He just waited for us to finish at the temple and we also had his whatsapp where we could message him when we were ready.
-We set up the price with him at the beginning.
+He just waited for us to finish at the temple and I also had his whatsapp where I could message him when I was ready.
+I set up the price with him at the beginning.
 It’s best to set up an agreed upon price at the beginning so you are not stuck at the end being charged unfairly.
-We negotiated a price of roughly 450 EGP to be our driver from roughly 8 am to 5 pm.
+I negotiated a price of roughly 450 EGP to be my driver from roughly 8 am to 5 pm.
 If you are going to Egypt and would like to know his contact information I would be more than happy to share his contact info.

 5A9A3BC2-8098-47E4-A405-2CAE54A41136